The Archivist Returns: After Time Misplaced Her… Again

 If you’re reading this, it means I have finally returned to the archives — a bit dusty, mildly confused, and carrying a notebook that I’m fairly certain did not belong to me when I left.
 Time has a habit of borrowing me for its errands and then forgetting where it set me down, much like one misplaces a sock or a teacup or an especially uncooperative cat.

 This most recent disappearance was not dramatic.
 No swirling portals, no cryptic doorways, no ancient curses muttering in Latin.
-I simply felt that familiar tug — the one that suggests time has remembered something important and needs me to go look at it — and then… well, things became fuzzy.
+I simply felt that familiar tug — the one that suggests time has remembered something important and needs me to go look at it — and then… things became fuzzy.

-One moment I was in the archives, attempting to decipher a recipe that called for “a whisper of moonlight,” and the next I found myself in a village that behaved like a half‑finished thought.
-The locals were charming, if chronologically unreliable.
 Their festivals occurred whenever someone remembered they were supposed to happen.
 Their seasons rotated out of order like a deck of cards shuffled by an enthusiastic historian.
 Their clocks chimed whenever they felt it would be most dramatic.

 I tried to keep notes, but the dates kept rearranging themselves when I wasn’t looking.
 At one point, I asked a baker how long I’d been in town.
 She replied, “Oh, ages, dear,” then immediately added, “Or perhaps since breakfast.
 Hard to say.
 Would you like a bun?”

-Eventually, time realized it had misplaced me and returned looking sheepish — or as sheepish as a cosmic force can look.
-I felt a gentle nudge, the sort that says, “Right, sorry, meant to return you earlier,” and suddenly I was back in the archives, standing exactly where I’d been before, quill still in hand, ink still wet.
+Eventually, time realized it had misplaced me and came back looking sheepish — or as sheepish as a cosmic force can look.
+I felt a gentle nudge, the sort that says, Right, sorry, meant to return you earlier, and suddenly I was back in the archives, standing exactly where I’d been before, quill still in hand, ink still wet.

 The only sign of my absence was a thin layer of dust on my desk and a note tucked beneath my teacup that read, in my own handwriting: